mariahcoleno/ImageAnnotationToolV2/EmotionIntentAnnotator/README.md

 # ImageAnnotationToolV2
 ### Emotion and Intent Annotator
 A multi-modal annotation platform for labeling emotions and intents in text, with planned support for audio and video.
-This tool uses AI to suggest emotion labels and provides a user-friendly GUI for manual annotation, designed for research and data preparation in NLP and multi-modal AI.
+This tool uses AI to suggest emotion and intent labels and provides a user-friendly GUI for annotation, designed for research and data preparation in NLP and multi-modal AI.

 ### Overview
 - Labels text emotion and intent with a user-friendly GUI.
 - Supports undoing annotations and exporting to CSV.
 - Stores texts and annotations in SQLite with robust constraints.

-### Features
+### GUI Features
+- Upload text files and segment them automatically.
+- Edit text segments directly in the GUI with save functionality.
+- Manual selection of emotions and intents.
-- **Text Annotation**: Upload text files, segment into sentences, and annotate with emotions (happy, sad, sarcastic, angry, neutral) and intents (inform, persuade, joke, complain).
-- **AI Suggestions**: Emotion labels suggested by DistilRoBERTa for efficient annotation.
+- AI suggested emotions (happy, sad, sarcastic, angry, neutral) and intents (inform, persuade, joke, complain) by DistilRoBERTa for efficient annotation.
-- **Database Storage**: Annotations saved to SQLite with media metadata.
+- Save annotations to a SQLite database.
-- **GUI Features**: Undo annotations, export to CSV for analysis.
+- Undo annotations.
+- Export annotations to annotations_export.csv with media_id, segment, emotion, intent, with success/warning popups.
 - **Future Plans**: Audio/video annotation, explainability (e.g., SHAP visualizations).

 ### Screenshots